NiekD/pilight-http/README.md

 Make sure you are in the pilight directory.
 Clone this repository or download the individual source files to your system.
 Copy the source files to the proper piligh directory.
-Then compile them as modules.
+Then compile them as modules and finally copy the compilied modules to the appropriate pilight module directory.
 ```
 service pilight stop